 Early Childhood Education Studies

-Ms. Theriot works directly with Dr. Holmes, performing daily administrative tasks in support of her research endeavors, and serves the Center as needed for other early childhood programmatic activities.
+Ms. Theriot works directly with research staff, performing daily administrative tasks in support of all research endeavors, and serves the Center as needed for other early childhood programmatic activities.
 She supports our research staff in project management, proofreading technical documents, scheduling and maintaining the project calendar for deliverable timelines, maintaining spreadsheets for billing, and tracking deliverables and other project-specific documents.
 Ms. Theriot has over twenty years of experience providing extensive administrative/managerial support for private, public and non-profit organizations.

 Early Childhood Programs: Assessment & Evaluation